stepthom/text_mining_resources/README.md

 - [brat](http://brat.nlplab.org/): Rapid annotation tool.
 - [Amazon Lex](https://aws.amazon.com/lex/): A service for building conversational interfaces into any application using voice and text.
 - [Google's Colab](http://colab.research.google.com): Ready-to-go Notebook environment that makes it easy to get up and running.
+- [Lyrebird.ai](https://lyrebird.ai/): “Ultra-Realistic Voice Cloning and Text-to-Speech” recognition platform.
+This Canadian start-up has created a product/platform that syncs both voice cloning with text-to-speech.
+Lyrebird recognizes the intonations and voice patterns from audio recordings, and overlays text data input to recreate a text-to-speech audio file output from the selected voice pattern audio recording.
+- [Ask Data by Tableau Software Inc.](https://www.tableau.com/products/new-features/ask-data#hero-reveal): In February 2019, Tableau released a new NLP feature service add-on to help assist existing Tableau platform users with retrieving quick and easy data visualizations to drive business intelligence insights.
+Similar to a search engine user interface, Tableau’s Ask Data feature interface applies NLP from user text input to extract key words to find data analytics and business insights quickly on the Tableau Platform.

 #### Getting Data out of PDFs